friendlyarm/sd-fuse_rk3566/README.md

 ## Usage
 ### Build your own SD card image
-*Note: Here we use debian-bookworm system as an example*
+*Note: Here we use debian-trixie system as an example*
 Clone this repository locally, then download and uncompress the [pre-built images](http://112.124.9.243/dvdfiles/rk3566/images-for-eflasher), due to the bandwidth of the http server, we recommend downloading the file from the [NetDrive](https://download.friendlyelec.com/rk3566):
 ```
 git clone https://github.com/friendlyarm/sd-fuse_rk3566 -b kernel-6.1.y --single-branch sd-fuse_rk3566-kernel6.1